Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/devguide_ubuntu.md

 Copyright © 2016-2017 Medical Image Analysis Laboratory, University Hospital Center and University of Lausanne (UNIL-CHUV), Switzerland

-This software is distributed under the open-source BSD 3-Clause License.
-See LICENSE file for details.

 # Installation of MIALSRTK and dependencies on Ubuntu 16.04 LTS

 ## Dependencies (Compilers: gcc/g++ 4.8 / ITK 4.9 / VTK 6.2 / CMake-gui 3.5.1/ TCLAP 1.2.1 / ANN 1.1.2)